SindelarPetr/TocoDo/README.md

 </p>

 ## About TocoDo
 Every day there are many tasks to accomplish.
 By keeping all of them in our heads we get easily overwhelmed which decreases our productivity.
-Its important to write the tasks down and organize them properly.
-TocoDo is made especially for this puropse, it helps you to break down and schedule your work so instead of thinking what should you do, you can actually focus on doing that.
+It is important to write the tasks down and organize them properly.
+TocoDo is made especially for this purpose, it helps you to break down and schedule your work so instead of thinking what should you do, you can actually focus on doing that.

 ## Features
-* Calendar with agenda
+* A calendar with agenda
 * Track of tasks
 * Track of habits
 * Setting reminder